bvellek/aeropress-me-app/README.md

 |:---:|
 | Screen Reader Title Context |

-Using a progressive enhancement strategy with an HTML first approach and within the contraints of web standards offered an implicit level of accessibility.
+Using a progressive enhancement strategy with an HTML first approach and within the constraints of web standards offered an implicit level of accessibility.
 This application was also tested for screen reader accessibility.
 Other accessibility improvements:

 - Keyboard Accessibility: `tabindex='0'` attributes were added to recipe titles so that tabbing through the pages was more intuitive.
 - VoiceOver Context: as shown in the figure above (highlighted in red) the recipe title was added as context for people using VoiceOver.
 There are visual cues that imply context so I used a `.visually-hidden` class from the [A11Y Project](http://a11yproject.com/posts/how-to-hide-content/) to maintain visual styles while enhancing the experience for those navigating without sight.